 Minor expenditures for renewals and betterments are charged to expense.
-Major expenditures for renewals and betterments over \$2,000 are capitalized.
+Major expenditures for renewals and betterments over \$5,000 are capitalized.
 In cases where assets are donated to the District, construction costs or estimated market values are recorded.
-Costs of assets sold, accounts, and gains or losses on disposition are included in non-operating income.
-Donated property is valued at estimated acquisition value on the date donated.
+Gains or losses on disposition are included in non-operating income.